EpiphanySoft/oo/docs/Classes.md

         }
     }

 This class adds a `foo` and `bar` processor and specifies their order of operation.
-Usage is then:
+When processors are registered for a class, `@define` runs their static applier methods in the specified order.

+For example:

     @define({
         foo: 1,